ignite/cli/docs/guide/hello.md

 ## Say "Hello, Starport"

-To get your Cosmos SDK blockchain to say "Hello", you need to make these changes:
+To get your Cosmos SDK blockchain to say `Hello!
+Starport`, you need to make these changes:

 - Modify a protocol buffer file
 - Create a keeper query function that returns data